 Step 4: Checking remaining storage

-Remember that your tablet only has around 12GB of storage available for media files and if you copy too much music onto it you won't have space for storing pictures you've taken with your Hudl’s camera or files you've downloaded from the internet.
+Remember that the Hudl 2 only has around 9GB of storage available for media files and if you copy too much music onto it you won't have space for storing pictures you've taken with your Hudl’s camera or files you've downloaded from the internet.

 Luckily it's easy to tell how much space is left on your Hudl.
 Just click on the back button in the folder window on your computer until you return to the Internal Storage icon.
 This icon displays how much storage space is still free on your device.